treebeardtech/nbmake-action/README.md

 # 🙌  Contributing

-There is a two-person self-funded team behind this project, so we appreciate community contribution of any kind from any member.

 The most valuable contribution to us is feedback and issues raised via Gitter or Issues.

 If you want to hack on the internal treebeard Python package then we encourage you to jump into our interactive tutorial:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/treebeardtech/treebeard/master?urlpath=lab/tree/tutorial/hello.ipynb)

+chat with us if you want to make changes, we are here to help!

 # <img width=30 src="https://treebeard.io/static/logo-f65d0b1f4c26063572398ee1da01edd7.png"></src> Treebeard Teams

 The great thing about notebooks is they provide a readable record of what happened.

-For even greater observability of testing and deployment to speed up debugging, you could build out your own solution or try our Treebeard Teams platform.
+For greater observability of testing and deployment try our Treebeard Teams platform.
+It's free for open source usage and beta customers.

-Integrating naturally with this library, the Teams platform serves all notebook outputs and artifacts from a run.
+the Teams platform serves all notebook outputs and artifacts from a run.
 This improves collaboration, debugging and deployment, especially for complex projects.

 If you're considering implementing a new CI layer for your data science team, [get in touch](https://laurencewatson.typeform.com/to/Bgj6hp).